thekalinga/books-raw/repo/the-peoples-verdict/04-the-evidence.md

 amount needed for substantial rehabilitation required govt. funding on a large scale and for a substantial period of time.

+[^shiv-sainiks]: Members of _Shiv Sena_ (political Party) in Maharastra.
+Usually party thugs imposing thier will on weak thru violence & threats of violence.

+[^maha-arti]: Hindu religious ritual performed at the time of festivals during full moon.

+[^chawl]: A type of residential tenement building found in India, typically for poor working-class people.

-[^1]: The above statement was inadvertently omitted in the first edition of the report.
+[^teesta]: The above statement was inadvertently omitted in the first edition of the report.